grafana/grafana/docs/sources/administration/recorded-queries/index.md

     - Description - (optional) Describe the recorded query as you want it to appear in the recorded query list.
     - Interval - The interval on which the snapshot will be taken.
 The interval starts when you create the recorded query and will stop if you pause or delete the recorded query.
 Refer to [Managing recorded queries](#manage-recorded-queries) for more information on pausing and deleting recorded queries.
     - Range - The relative time range of the query.
 If you select a range of `30m` and an interval of `1h` the query will take a snapshot every hour of the past 30 minutes.
-    - Count query results - If you want to count the rows returned from your query toggle this option on.
+    - Count query results - If you want to count the number of rows returned by your query toggle this option on.
 If this option is off, your query must return one row with one value.
 1. Test your recorded query by clicking the test recorded query button.
 1. Click `Start recording query` to start recording your query.